Tremblant real estate contracts

-In order to protect consumers, all transactions related to Mt Tremblant real estate are regulated by the CREA, the Canadian Real Estate Association.
+In order to protect buyers of Mont Tremblant properties, all transactions related to Tremblant real estate contracts are regulated by CREA, the Canadian Real Estate Association.
 Realtors in Mont Tremblant operate under the supervision of a Board of realtors that oversees their activity.
 To that effect all aspects of their activity are regulated to ensure that owners and buyers are being treated fairly.

-Mt Tremblant real estate contracts are sensitive documents and therefore are also regulates under the association’s contract law in Canada.
+Tremblant real estate contracts are sensitive documents and therefore are also regulated under the association’s contract law in Canada.
 CREA and the board of realtors use a standard contract for each type of real estate transaction are standardized and that all disclosures are made to avoid abuses.
-Your Tremblant realtor will fill up or review the purchasing agreement.
-It is crucial that as a buyer or seller of Mt Tremblant real estate that you understand in detail the contract that is presented before you and any clauses and disclosures associated with that contract.
+Your Tremblant Realtor will fill out and review the purchasing agreement.
+It is crucial that as a buyer or seller of Mont Tremblant properties that you understand in detail the contract that is presented before you and any clauses and disclosures associated with that contract.

-A Mt Tremblant real estate contract is a legally binding agreement between two or more parties and describes the rights and obligations of the buyer(s) and the seller(s).
+Contracts for Mont Tremblant properties are legally binding agreements between two or more parties and describe the rights and obligations of the buyer(s) and the seller(s).

 Where a contract has been properly drafted and signed by the parties to the contract, and where the terms are clear and the contract is not for an illegal purpose, then it is likely that a Canadian court would consider the contract valid and enforceable.